Pyomo/pyomo/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Managing Conflicts

+Contributors and maintainers are expected to manage conflicts in an empathetic and constructive manner, including:

+* Identify project conflicts and communicate them in a timely manner
+* Contribute to open, constructive converations about project conflicts and how they reflect project goals and priorities
+* Acknowleding that project management decisions impact maintainers, contributors and users in different ways, both positively and negatively
+* Recognize that different maintainers and contributors have different passions and abilities, and that these passions are reflected in their project contributions
+* Promote timely management of conflicts, acknowledging that such management may not resolve all concerns

 ## Our Responsibilities

 Project maintainers are responsible for clarifying the standards of acceptable